mattst/sublime-single-trailing-new-line/README.md

 The plugin can be run automatically every time a file is saved to ensure that the file is saved with exactly one trailing newline but this is disabled by default.
 It can be enabled for either all files or for only files of specific syntaxes by changing the default settings in the package's user settings file.

-Users will need to create the settings file; its path in your Sublime Text config folders ([*where is that?*](http://docs.sublimetext.info/en/latest/basic_concepts.html#the-data-directory)) should be:
+The path of the package's user settings file, in your Sublime Text config folders ([*where is that?*](http://docs.sublimetext.info/en/latest/basic_concepts.html#the-data-directory)), must be:

     Packages/User/SingleTrailingNewLine.sublime-settings